ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

 Some complex issues that might occur and how to handle them:

 - **GraphQL Errors**: If a resolver throws an exception (like a DB error or a custom `ForbiddenException`), the GraphQL response will have an `errors` field.
 Make sure to check those in the client.
-Apollo by default logs them.
+Ensar by default logs them.
 You can customize error formatting in Nest to hide internal details in production (so you don't leak stack traces).
 - **Database Connection Issues**: If you see timeouts or "too many clients" errors from Postgres:
   - Check connection pool size vs DB max connections.
 Possibly use a pooler.
   - Ensure connections are closed (TypeORM pool does that automatically, but if using something like Prisma, ensure to destroy properly on shutdown).